mdecrevoisier/Splunk-input-windows-baseline/README.md

 **Splunk-input-windows-baseline** provides a unique `input.conf` configuration file that enables Windows advanced log collection using the *Splunk Universal Forwarder* agent.

 # Project features
-Conversely to a lot of online resources, this configuration does not stick only to the `Security` event log and does not follow Microsoft [very generic policies](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations).
+Conversely to a lot of online resources, this configuration does not stick only to the `Security` event log and does not follow Microsoft [very generic policies](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations) for Windows or for [Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/windows-security-event-id-reference).
 Indeed, it was designed with a precise approach to collect only what is relevant in regards of **detection, incident response and forensic** purposes.
 Besides others things, it provides the following **special features**:
 * **Instant deployment** on any server, independently of its type or role.
 This allows to not miss any event in case a specific role or feature is activated and at the same time to simplify maintenance operations.
 For workstations, some minor adjustments may need to be performed depending on your environment.
 * **Allow list approach**: only known and necessary event IDs are collected to limit license impact.
 * **Description** for each event ID together with its **MITRE ATT&CK** mapping (when applicable).